ibm-cloud-docs/cephaas/event_notifications.md

 When an event of interest takes place in your {{site.data.keyword.cephaas_short}} instance, {{site.data.keyword.cephaas_short}} communicates with a connected {{site.data.keyword.en_short}} instance to forward a notification to a [supported destination](/docs/event-notifications?topic=event-notifications-en-destination).

-_List any additional detail about how your service collects events, the timing for checking for events, etc. that is specific to your service.
-Add a couple of example event types here to help the user know what to expect before they dive into the table below.
-See this example from Secrets Manager: https://test.cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-event-notifications&interface=ui#event-notifications-how_

 ## Events for {{site.data.keyword.cephaas_short}}
 {: #event-notifications-list}